SamuelGouret/React-Todo/README.md

-Chapter 14 : Done and delete buttons
+Chapter 15 : Add the Done flag on Todo